deven769/silk-pipeline/README.md

 # Silk Data Pipeline

+## Overview
+Silk Pipeline is a project designed to fetch host data from Qualys and CrowdStrike, merge it into a single database, and remove duplicates based on hostname, IP address, and other criteria.
+Currently, only common fields are normalized, but additional fields can be included as needed and usecases.

 ## Setup
 1. Ensure Python >= 3.8 is installed.
 2. Install MongoDB and start the MongoDB server.